Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.1

-Memory Bandwidth: Bandwidth is the largest amount of data (counted in megabytes per second) that can be moved over the external memory interface within a second.
-It's calculated by multiplying the bus width by its memory clock speed.
-If it uses DDR RAM, it should be multiplied by 2 again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+Memory Bandwidth: Bandwidth is the largest amount of information (counted in MB per second) that can be transferred across the external memory interface within a second.
+It's worked out by multiplying the card's interface width by its memory speed.
+In the case of DDR RAM, it must be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
+The higher the bandwidth is, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed in one second.
-This number is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied per second.
+This number is calculated by multiplying the total texture units of the card by the core clock speed of the chip.
 The better this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
+It is measured in millions of texels per second.

-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip can possibly write to its local memory per second - measured in millions of pixels per second.
-The figure is worked out by multiplying the number of colour ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel rate is also dependant on lots of other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to get to the max fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels the graphics card could possibly record to its local memory in one second - measured in millions of pixels per second.
+The figure is worked out by multiplying the amount of Raster Operations Pipelines by the clock speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel fill rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices